QR4.3.6 Anti-time

 Figure 4.8.
 An electron meets an anti-electron

-Does this reversal of time reverse causality?
-Minkowski took Einstein’s theory to mean that objects move on a time dimension, in a block theory of time where every event that ever was or will be can be paged like a book (Barbour,1999).
-Minkowski’s model has one time dimension, so an entity going backwards in time reverses causality, but the anti-matter particle in Figure 4.8 isn’t doing that.
-The anti-electron is entering the collision, just as the electron is, with no causal reversal, so Minkowski’s model doesn’t explain how anti-matter time works.
-If time is an absolute dimension, to reverse time is to travel back in time, which would deny the causality of physics.
+Does this time reversal then reverse causality?
+Minkowski interpreted Einstein’s theory to let objects move in space-time dimensions, which allowed a block theory of time, where every event that ever was or will be can be paged like a book (Barbour, 1999).
+If time is a dimension, an entity going backwards in time reverses causality, but the anti-electron in Figure 4.8 is entering the collision just as the electron is, so there is no causal reversal.
+Assuming that time is a dimension then doesn’t explain how anti-matter time works.

-Anti-matter can only run time in reverse if it is virtual.
-It follows that Feynman diagrams need two time axes, one for matter and one for anti-matter.
-A virtual time based on processing has two flavors, based on the processing direction.
-Thus, not only does every entity in our universe have its own clock, it also has its own clock direction.
+Note that time can only run in reverse if it is virtual.
+This model then requires Feynman diagrams with two axes, one for matter and one for anti-matter.
+Time based on processing has a direction, so every entity in our universe has not only its own clock but also its own clock direction.

-But if time is virtual, can we rewind it, like an Internet browser with a Back button?
-We can’t, but even if we could, a browser back button can only undo your last act.
-It can’t undo interactions, like online registrations, as this would require both parties to undo, and with six degrees of separation, rolling back six events for one person could affect the entire web!
-Rolling back your time would then require the entire network to roll-back!
+If time is virtual, can we reverse it, as the Back button of an Internet browser does?
+The browser back button can undo your last act, but it can’t undo interactions like online registrations.
+This would require both parties to undo, and with six degrees of separation, rolling back six events for one person could affect the entire web!
+Rolling back your time would require the entire network to roll-back!

-Neither time nor anti-time can be reversed, because a physical event is a reboot that can’t be undone.
-Anti-matter exists in anti-time between physical events, but it can no more undo its physical events than matter can.
-Time then can’t be reversed, rewound or fast-forwarded, whether by matter or anti-matter, so there is no time travel.
+Neither time nor anti-time can be reversed because a physical event is a reboot that can’t be undone.
+Anti-matter runs anti-time between physical events, but it can no more undo a physical event than matter can.
+Time then can’t be reversed, rewound, or fast-forwarded, whether by matter or anti-matter, so there is no time travel.

 Next

-Matter and anti-matter are equivalent opposites, so while our atoms have negative electrons, an anti-matter universe would have positive electrons but to its inhabitants, the laws of physics would be exactly the same.
-Why then do we only see matter all around us?
+Matter and anti-matter are equivalent opposites, so while our atoms have negative electrons, anti-matter atoms have positive electrons.
+The laws of physics would be the same in an anti-matter universe but charge is different.
+Why then don’t we see anti-matter around us?
 Did the big bang produce:

 1) No anti-matter, for some unknown reason?